maja-burrack/maja-burrack.github.io/_posts/2025-08-13-causal-machine-learning.md

 I learned young that I could affect the world around me with my actions.
 If I threw my spoon on the floor as a toddler, an adult would hand it back to me.
 In adulthood, I find people to be preoccupied with perceiving their influence on the world.
 Corporate meetings are filled with individuals justifying their initiatives with numbers quantifying the value of their efforts: the marketing manager saying "our new promotion strategies have resulted in increased sales of  EUR 100,000" or the HR manager explaining "completing our training program increases the employee's productivity by 8%".
 These are causal statements about the effect of some intervention.
 Making precise statements about causal effects is difficult, but not impossible.

 Formally, we are interested in estimating the Conditional Average Treatment Effect (CATE).
 This is a measure of how much the outcome changes if we change something (give "treatment") conditional on some other factors.
 For simplicity, we will assume the treatment is binary, but it doesn't have to be.
-If we were to sell a product at difference prices, that would be a continuous treatment.
+If we were to sell a product at different prices, that would be a continuous treatment.

 The mathematical definition of the CATE is: